-Join Yeuda Ben-Atar for an in-depth discussion in this video Adding reverb and delay, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Adding reverb and delay, part of Learning Ableton Live 9.

 Spacious and time-based effects are very important in a mix to give an extra…dimension to the music.…Effects like reverb and delay are commonly used on return tracks.…By default, we have two return tracks: A, which has a reverb on it, and B…which has delay on it.…Let's create another one by going to Create and choosing Insert Return Track.…If I send the audio for my drumbeat--…(music playing)…To Return Track C, we can see the signal serving to input in Return Track C.…